 Arrowhead has established a robust and versatile drug discovery and development platform based on proprietary technologies, broad licenses to fundamental intellectual property and extensive scientific expertise after more than a decade working on RNAi-based therapies.
-This platform, which has been validated across multiple clinical trials, enables the company to develop effective new therapies rapidly, cost effectively and potentially with lower risk relative to traditional approaches.
+This platform enables the company to develop effective new therapies rapidly, cost effectively and potentially with lower risk relative to traditional approaches.

 One of the most important recent advances in biology, the discovery of RNA interference, or RNAi, led to a Nobel Prize in 2006.
 RNAi refers to a natural cellular mechanism whereby short oligonucleotide molecules called RNAi triggers silence gene expression and regulate the production of proteins.
 Arrowhead’s RNAi-based therapeutics leverage this natural pathway of gene silencing to target and shut down specific genes that cause disease.
 This mechanism offers many potential advantages in the development of disease therapies, including the ability to target a broad range of genes and proteins with high specificity, and also target disease pathways that have proven difficult to address with traditional small molecule and biologic therapeutics.